We know how pesky it can be to find the right-sized bra for maternity and nursing.

-- Under band: This is where most of your support is going to come from — it’s the correct size if it fits evenly around your body.
-The back shouldn’t feel loose or be hiked up in the back and should stay in place when jumping around.
-A proper fit can be determined if you can comfortably fit two fingers underneath it.
+- Under band: This is where most of your support will come from — it’s the correct size if it fits evenly around your body.
+The back shouldn’t feel loose or be hiked up and should stay in place when you’re jumping around.
+You can determine it’s a proper fit if you can comfortably fit two fingers underneath it.

-- Shoulder straps: These should be snug, but not too tight — you should be able to fit two fingers underneath the strap.
-The straps shouldn’t be so tight that they dig into your skin or loose enough to slip off your shoulders either.
-It’s alright if one strap is slightly tighter than the other.
+- Shoulder straps: These should be snug but not too tight — you should be able to fit two fingers underneath the strap.
+The straps shouldn’t be so tight that they dig into your skin.
+But they should be loose enough to slip off your shoulders.
+It’s all right if one strap is slightly tighter than the other.

 - Cups: Aim for a snug fit.
-The cups shouldn’t be so small your boobs are spilling over or so big that the cup sticks out either.
+The cups shouldn’t be so small that your boobs spill over or so big that the cup sticks out.

 - Center front: This is the space between both cups.
 This part should sit flat against the chest.

-- Underwire: If you have an underwire bra, make sure it isn’t sitting on any breast tissue.
+- Underwire: If you have an underwire bra, ensure it isn’t sitting on any breast tissue.
 To check this, push on the underwire and feel if anything seems squished.
 This is especially important if you’re breastfeeding or plan to breastfeed.

 Encapsulation sports bras have individual cups that support each breast separately.
-These are the most similar to regular bras so the fit check will be virtually the same.
+These are similar to regular bras, so the fit check will be virtually the same.

 With compression sports bras, movement is more restricted as it compresses your breasts down.
-I don’t recommend using this type of sports bra if you plan on breastfeeding because it can limit your supply due to plugged ducts (source).
+We don’t recommend using this type of sports bra if you plan on breastfeeding because it can limit your supply due to plugged ducts (3).